Inncee81/codestats/README.md

 ```

-List all machines with their XP
+List all machines with their XP:
 ```PHP
 foreach ($user->machines as $machine) {
     echo "Machine : " . $machine->name . " <br />";